Bloc Column, 2012

 Photographic diptych: 42 x 62 cm. c.u.
 Digital print mounted on wood.

-Casa Bloc (Block House) is a building constructed in Barcelona between 1933 and 1939 by the architects Sert, Torres Clavé and Subirana as a prototype for workers’ housing.
-Influenced by the postulates of Le Corbusier and Russian revolutionary architecture, it promised hygienic and healthy conditions, far removed from the degradation of the city’s poor neighbourhoods.
-Its construction programme prioritised the social and communal over the individual (1).
+The Casa Bloc is a building constructed in Barcelona between 1933 and 1939 by the architects Sert, Torres Clavé and Subirana as a prototype for workers’ housing.
+Influenced by the postulates of Le Corbusier and Russian revolutionary architecture, its authors promised healthy hygienic conditions far from the degradation of the poor neighborhoods of the city.
+Their construction program prioritized the social and community over the individual (1).

-With the arrival of Franco’s dictatorship, the workers’ ideals and collective uses of the building were abandoned.
-The south wing housed military widows and orphans of the fascist side, and in 1948 an annexe known as the “ghost block” was built for national police officers.
-After a long period of deterioration, in 1992 the Generalitat de Catalunya declared the Casa Bloc an Asset of Cultural Interest in the category of monument and carried out an extensive refurbishment which was completed in 2008.
-As a result, house number 1/11 was converted into a flat-museum.
+With the arrival of Franco’s dictatorship, the workers’ ideals and the collective uses of the building were abandoned.
+The south wing housed military widows and orphans of the fascist side, and in 1948 an annex building, known as the “ghost block”, was built for national police officers.
+After a long period of deterioration, in 1992 the Generalitat de Catalunya declared the Casa Bloc an Asset of Cultural Interest in the category of monument and carried out an extensive restoration that was completed in 2008.
+As a result, the house number 1/11 became a flat-museum.

-Bloc Colum replicates a column identical to those in the Casa Bloc, but with the particularity of being hollow on the inside.
-With this little consistency close to the props, the column highlights the uselessness of a scaffolding that never supported the workers’ phalanstery dreamed of by its authors, evidencing the ornamental and purely decorative function that the building has today when it was converted into a museum.
+Bloc Column replicates a column identical to those of the Bloc House, but with the particularity of being hollow inside.
+With this little consistency close to the props, it highlights the uselessness of a scaffolding that never supported that worker’s phalanstery dreamed by its authors, and evidences the ornamental and purely decorative function that the building has today after being converted into a museum.

 ________